-- 2. Provide direction for staff to return with a limited participation program to be implemented this fiscal year (a budget amendment would be required). - Participate fully without any restrictions or cap on number of cats eligible beginning either this fiscal year or FY 16/17 (a budget amendment would be required if implemented this fiscal year).
+- 1. The City continues to not participate in the Program. - 2.
+Provide direction for staff to return with a limited participation program to be implemented this fiscal year (a budget amendment would be required). - 3.
+Participate fully without any restrictions or cap on number of cats eligible beginning either this fiscal year or FY 16/17 (a budget amendment would be required if implemented this fiscal year).